 - 2. Establishment of supply chains for inputs such as fertilizers, integrated pest and diseases management equipment, irrigation facilities, high yielding seed varieties and livestock breeds, agro-processing and marketing equipment and distribution points by private sector actors. - 3.
 Promoting commercial agriculture through private sector participation by creating an enabling environment that is attractive for the private sector to invest. - 4.
 Promoting the elimination and minimization of post-harvest losses through the provision of storage facilities both by government and private sector in the form of storage, drying floors, rice mills, threshers, animal feed mills and abattoirs through loans, grants, and cost-sharing arrangements. - 5.
 Improving access to rural credit through establishment of Community Banks and Financial Services Associations, cooperatives, and other traditional credit schemes. - 6.
 Increasing investment both by government and private sector for building and rehabilitation of feeder and trunk roads, and community markets infrastructure to facilitate movement of goods to marketplaces. - 7.
 Reorganizing and training of food systems based organizations to engage in productive commercial food systems activities and link to the market economy. - 8.
 Improving agricultural research, technology and innovations and extension delivery systems - 9.
 Formation of coalitions to support the consumption of healthy diets through implementation of nutrition sensitive agriculture. - 10.
 Promoting and enhancing food environments following international best practice to increase accessibility, affordability of healthy foods. - 11.
-Support programmes and actions directed to eliminate all forms of malnutrition in the country. - 12.
-Promoting capacity strengthening along the food production, processing, marketing and consumption value chains through massive nutrition education targeting the general population on healthy foods and healthy diets. - 13.
-Setting up an appropriate and robust food waste management systems to enhance a cleaner and healthier environment. - 14.
-Promoting efficient and effective sector resource management systems, including the establishment of a database for agricultural statistics as well as creating a sector coordination mechanism. - 15.
-Providing adequate surveillance capabilities, facilitating the lifting of the ban on fish exports to EU markets. - 16.
-Improving the infrastructure and support services for commercial fishing. - 17.
-Providing adequate extension support for artisanal fishermen and strengthening the capacity of the Ministry of Marine Resources. - 18.
+Promoting capacity strengthening along the food production, processing, marketing and consumption value chains through massive nutrition education targeting the general population on healthy foods and healthy diets. - 12.
+Setting up an appropriate and robust food waste management systems to enhance a cleaner and healthier environment. - 13.
+Promoting efficient and effective sector resource management systems, including the establishment of a database for agricultural statistics as well as creating a sector coordination mechanism. - 14.
+Providing adequate surveillance capabilities, facilitating the lifting of the ban on fish exports to EU markets. - 15.
+Improving the infrastructure and support services for commercial fishing. - 16.
+Providing adequate extension support for artisanal fishermen and strengthening the capacity of the Ministry of Marine Resources. - 17.
 Establishing sustainable financing mechanisms to support the food systems.